Pepperrs/Cloud-computing-heat-orchestration/deliverable.md

 The actual benchmarking script is written in ruby and will append the results to a csv file.
-Each line consists of the time, the benchmark is performed and the benchmark time for scenario one and two.
+Each line consists of the time, the benchmark is performed and the benchmark time either for scenario one or two.
 For each execution of the benchmark, we execute scenario one and two three times in a row.
 The reason is to not have falsy spikes of single measurements.

 In the first scenario, we measure the time of how long it takes to execute the command `openstack server list`.
 Because, we didn't